-As with dogs, the tail signals a cat’s intentions.
-If a dog wags his tail, it means he is happy.
-This is not true with a cat — and they’ve perfected various tail twitches to carry different messages.
+As with dogs, the tail can signal a cat’s intentions.
+If a dog wags their tail, it often means they’re happy or excited.
+This is not always true with a cat, and they’ve perfected various tail twitches to carry different messages.

-Twitching the tail tip, while holding the tail low and straight, is often associated with hunting behavior.
-During hunting the body is in a crouched position ready to pounce.
+Twitching the tail tip while holding it low and straight is often associated with hunting behavior.
+During hunting, the body is in a crouched position ready to pounce.
 The crouch and moving tail tip indicate an intense focus on prey.

 Tail twitching can also be associated with aggression.
 The more the tail is moving back and forth, the less happy the cat is.
-Rapid tail movement means he is issuing a threat to another cat or human.
+Rapid tail movement means they’re issuing a threat to another cat or human.

 Sometimes cats will twine their tail around a person’s legs in a bid for attention or food.
-It is also a marking technique to say, “This person is mine.”
+It’s also a marking technique to say, “This person is mine.”